 If unga—the nation’s sacred maize flour, the true heir to the throne of Kenyan hunger—decided to run for president now, it would annihilate all frontrunners.
 Politicians are panicking.
 Pollsters have been replaced by nutritionists.
 Both “parties” have apparently declared a state of emergency in the flour aisle, threatening a revolution… at the ballot, or at least at the supermarket checkout.

-Maize prices have skyrocketed after farmers from the bread basket of Rift Valley decided to hoard the commodity so the prices increase.
+Maize prices have skyrocketed after farmers from the bread basket of Rift Valley decided to hoard the commodity, causing prices to increase.
 Unga has gone AWOL.
 Kenyan plates are empty.
 Hearts heavier than overcooked ugali.
 Shoppers wander the streets like zombies in a post-apocalyptic Kisumu.
 Posho mills lie silent, their grinders still as government promises.

-Ugali—the humble mound of maize magic—keeps the gastronomic symphony humming.
-It is national bread, power-up, and armor against life’s hunger pains.
+Ugali—the humble mound of maize magic—keeps our gastronomic symphony humming.
+It is the national bread, power-amp, and armor against life’s hunger pains.
 Now, with flour missing, Kenyans wrestle, scuffle, and invent new wrestling moves in supermarket aisles.
 Meanwhile, crafty officials import flour at extortionate prices, subsidize it, and beam like they just solved world hunger… economically.

 This is the story of Kenyan names: chaotic, arbitrary, yet oddly poetic.